Sottix99/ADM-HW2/README.md

 # Second Homework for Algorithmic Methods of Data Mining

+## Team

+- Alessandro Sottile.
+- Davide Vigneri.
+- Mario Edoardo Pandolfo.

+## Repository

-This git repository contains our solution for the homework2.
+This git repository contains our solution for the homework 2.

 There are two main files: